The Best Gray Paint Colors With NO UNDERTONES

 Cute idea for boys room with gallery wall and storage.
 Benjamin Moore Gray Owl.
 Kylie M Interiors Edesign, online paint color consultant

-When this happens, you end up in a tricky spot as to counteract and balance that green reflection on your walls, you’ll want to focus on the warmer end of things, using colors with orange, red (pink) and sometimes even purple undertones (which works GREAT if you want colors in the warm range).
-However, for those wanting a cooler approach, once the sun goes down (not Elton John style), you’re left with a color that’s FAR from your perfect neutral gray.
+When your walls look green because of reflection (grass/trees), you end up in a tricky spot.
+To balance that green reflection on your walls, you’ll want to focus on the warmer end of things, using colors with orange, red (pink), and sometimes even purple undertones (which works great if you want colors in the warm range).
+However, for those wanting a cooler approach, once the sun goes down (not Elton John style), you’re left with a color far from your perfect neutral gray.

 Benjamin Moore Revere Pewter in dining room with dark wood furniture and pendant lights.
 Best warm gray.
 Kylie M Interiors Edesign, client photo.
 Decorating blog

-Sometimes we just can’t get what we want and have to find a happy medium OR accept what is (insert meditation and deep breathing exercises here).
-Short of that, board up the windows and call it a day (you can also try daylight bulbs with slightly higher kelvins, although personally, I find them a bit bright and harsh for many homes).
+Sometimes, we just can’t get what we want and must find a happy medium (or accept what is – insert meditation and deep breathing exercises here).
+Short of that, board up the windows and call it a day (you can also try daylight bulbs with slightly higher kelvins, although I find them a bit bright and harsh for many homes).

-All of these grays have undertones that WILL SHIFT based on your perception and their environment – but these are your best shot at getting a true gray paint color.
+These grays have undertones that will shift based on your perception & their environment – but they’re your best shot at getting a true gray paint color.

 In order of lightest to darkest…